elliotberry/gpt-commit/README.md

 ## What is?

-CLI tool that uses OpenAI API to generate succinct commit messages with as much detail as possible, using no more than 50 characters.
-At least, that's what I'm asking for.
+CLI tool that uses GPT-4 to auto-generate succinct commit messages by reading staged changes.

-Uses GPT-4 model, or whatever you want in config.
+Uses GPT-4 model by default, although you can edit this.

 Entering the command puts you on the hook for about 1/3 cent usage, so make sure you're not going to overdraft on this one before calling me to haggle over a refund.

 ### Getting Started